BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup_account.md

 ![Target product example](./assets/product_tariff_lookup.png)

+> Please note: When updating the tariff depending on what previous consumption data is available, it can take up to 24 hours to update the cost.
+This will be improved in the future.

-> Please note: There are plans to be able to override tariffs at a global level so that you can test target rate sensors and potential automations you may have running against the main sensors.
+There are plans to be able to override tariffs at a global level so that you can test target rate sensors and potential automations you may have running against the main sensors.
 However, this hasn't been implemented yet.